-- You are responsible for all material covered during any absence - There are no makeup options for absences for which you have not communicated with the professor. - Absences from Written Exams, Quizzes, Mid-Terms, and/or Finals may only be made up with approved documentation - To earn credit (amount of credit determined by the instructor) for an excused absence you must do two things: - Immediately after your return to class, turn in approved/legal documentation to instructor.
-If you need the original documentation, the instructor will accept copies. - Make-up the class with an approved assignment submitted on the required date.
-If the assignment is to attend another class as a make-up, it must be the same technical level, or lower; student must request permission of that instructor.
+- You are responsible for all material covered during any absence - There are no makeup options for unexcused absences - Absences from Written Exams, Quizzes, Mid-Terms, and/or Finals may only be made up with approved documentation - To earn credit (amount of credit determined by the instructor) for an excused absence you must do two things: - 1) Immediately after your return to class, turn in approved/legal documentation to instructor.
+If you need the original documentation, the instructor will accept copies.
+You can email these to your instructor. - 2) Make-up the class with an approved assignment submitted on the required date.
+If the assignment is to attend another class as a make-up, the student must request permission of that instructor.